yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-monitor/metrics-export.md

   {{% tab header="Sumo Logic" lang="sumo" %}}

+To create an export configuration, do the following:

 1. On the **Integrations** page, select the **Metrics** tab.
 1. Click **Create Export Configuration** or, if one or more configurations are already available, **Add Export Configuration**.
 1. Enter a name for the configuration.
 1. Choose Sumo Logic.
-1. Enter your installation token.
-1. Enter your access ID.
-1. Enter your access key.
+1. Enter your installation token, access ID, and access key.
 1. Optionally, click **Download** to download the Sumo Logic dashboard template.
 You can import this JSON format template into your Sumo Logic account and use it as a starting point for visualizing your cluster data.
 1. Click **Test Configuration** to make sure your connection is working.
 1. Click **Create Configuration**.